dominictarr/meta-test/README.md

 ###the less easy way:###

-meta-test will recursively search ./ , ../ ,  ../../ , etc looking for a package.json.
+meta-test will recursively search `./` , `../` ,  `../../` , etc looking for a `package.json`.
-if the json it finds has an property test-adapters: ['adapter'] //note adapter must be in an array.
+if the json it finds has an property `"test-adapters": ['adapter']` (note adapter must be in an array)

-meta-test is a framework for writing compatible unit test frameworks.

-it handles running, reporting, and structure of the report, and interface between meta-test and an actual test is provided by an adapter
+##Test Runner API##

+to use npm to run tests programmaticially:

+    var meta = require('meta-test')

+    meta.run({
+    //mandatory
+      filename: pathToTest //will need to be relative to meta-test/runner or absolute , adapter: nameOfAdapter // something from meta-test/adapters directory
+    //optional
+    , timeout: maxTimeInMilliseconds //defaults to 30e3 (30 seconds)
+    , plugins: [{
+        { require: toToPlugin //i.e. './plugins/npm-remapper'
+        , args: [{package: version}] //remap version of package (optional) }
+      }]
+    }, callback)

+    function callback (err,report){
+      //do something with the report!
+    }

 ##Adapter API##

 a test adapter needs just one function, `run(tests,reporter)` it's two arguments are the exports module of the unit test, and the report builder. it must also return a shutdown function, which will be called when the test runner is confidant that the test is complete (i.e. at exit). the shutdown function must be syncronous.

-that is all.

-##Adapter Detection##

-meta-test needs to know what test adapter to use, meta-test will search recurively through parent directories looking for package.json or tests.json

-"test-adapter":"expresso" //if all your tests use a one adapter

-//regular expression to full adapter from first group in match "test-adapter": '/^.+\.(\w+)\.\w+$/'
-//this expression would match
-//filename.adapter.js and return adapter
-//this is the default

-//explicitly match filenames to adapters.
-"test-adapter": {filename: adapter}

-ARGH write stuff here.
+example of a very simple testing api for sync tests:

+    exports.run = function (tests,reporter){

+      for(var name in tests){
+        reporter.test(name) //log that the test has begun try{
+          tests[name]()//run each test
+        } catch (error){
+          reporter.test(name,error) //log the error
+        }
+        //an async error will crash the process, but meta-test will catch it by scraping stderr!
+      }

+      return function (){
+        //check that all tests are finished without errors
+        //this function will be called just before the test process exits.
+      }

+    }